In a pinch with little time to clean? Turn to this DIY all purpose natural surface cleaner!

 This DIY all purpose natural surface cleaner works as one cleaner for almost everything!
 Clean your windows, microwave, sink, shower, oven, and more.

-If you’re in a time crunch to clean?
+Are you in a time crunch to clean?
 Do you have guests arriving sooner than expected or a toddler who’s recently given up their morning naps?
-Either will leave with little time to clean up!
+(Asking for a friend, of course)

 It holds the simplicity of using just ONE cleaner for almost everything.

-This post contains some affiliate links for your convenience, read the full disclosure policy.
+This post contains some affiliate links.
+Thanks for your support.
+Read the full disclosure policy for more details.

 Related: DIY Natural Stain Remover Spray